-174. His Burial (1087). - His remains were taken for interment to St. Stephen's Church, which he had built.
+174. His Burial. - His remains were taken for interment to St. Stephen's Church, which he had built.
 As they were preparing to let down the body into the grave, a man suddenly stepped forward and forbade the burial.
 William, he said, had taken the land, on which the church stood, from his father by violence.
 He demanded payment.
 The corpse was left on the bier, and inquiry instituted, and not until the debt was discharged was the body lowered to its last resting-place.
 "Thus," says the old chronicle, "he who had been a powerful king, and the lord of so many territories, possessed not then of all his lands more than seven feet of earth," and not even that until the cash was paid for it!
-But William's bones were not to rest when finally laid in the grave, for less than five centuries later (1532) the French Protestants dug them up and scattered them.

-175. Summary (1066-1087). - The results of the Conquest may be thus summed up: 1.
-It was not the subjugation of the English by a different race, but rather a victory won for their advantage by a branch of their own race.
-It brought England into closer contact with the higher civilization of the continent, introduced fresh intellectual stimulus, and gave to the Anglo-Saxon a more progressive spirit.
+175. Summary.-The results of the conquest may be thus summed up: 1.
+It was not the subjugation of the English by a different race, but rather a victory won for their advantage by a branch of their own race.2 It brought England into closer contact with the higher civilization of the continent, introduced fresh intellectual stimulus, and gave to the Anglo-Saxon a more progressive spirit.
+2. It modified the English language by the influence of the Norman French element, thus giving it greater flexibility, refinement, and elegance of expression.
+3. It substituted for the fragile and decaying structures of wood built by the Saxons, noble edifices in stone, the cathedral and the castle, both being essentially Norman.
+4. It hastened consolidating influences already at work, developed and completed the feudal

+1 Caen, Normandy.

-&lt;sup>1 See Map of England, page 416.
-Wiltshire is in the south of England.
-The Saxon seat of government had been at Winchester (Hampshire); under Edward the Confessor and Harold, it was transferred to Westminster (London); but the honor was again restored to Winchester by William, who made it his principal residence.
+1The Saxon seat of government had been at Winchester (Hampshire); under Edward the Confessor and Harold it was transferred to Westminster (London); but the honor was again restored to Winchester by William who made it his principal residence.
 This was perhaps the reason why he chose Salisbury Plain (the nearest open region) for the meeting.
 It was held where the modern city of Salisbury stands.